Ten Ways Parents Destroy Their Children's Self-Esteem

 Many parents are threatened and nonplussed if their children's abilities and characteristics are different from their own.
-These are firm believers that their offspring should be carbon copies of them with similar characteristics, interests, and goals.
-They feel that if their children are just like them, everything sill be harmonious and stress-free.
-Those whose characteristics are different from the parents' are viewed as a threat to the familial social order.
+These people are firm believers that their offspring should be carbon copies of them with similar characteristics, interests, and goals.
+They feel that if their children are just like them, everything will be harmonious and stress-free.
+Those whose characteristics are different from the parents' are viewed as a threat to the familial, social order.

 Those who criticize their diametrically different children's innate abilities and characteristics are often invalidating their children's innermost psychological core.
 These children often feel insignificant and totally unappreciated.

 Making mistakes is an integral part of a child's learning and growth process.
-Childhood is a time to freely explore, try on different personas, and fall on your face!
+Childhood is a time to freely explore, try on different personas, and fall on your face.
 However, there are parents who equate mistakes with grave mortal sins.
 They often have insanely unrealistic expectations that their offspring must be as perfect and blemish-free as possible.
 God forbid that they should make mistakes.
-Oh no!
 Making mistakes = ineptitude + utter stupidity.
-They want their kids to be perfect because perfection = success!
+They want their kids to be perfect because perfection = success.

 Well, continuous harping about mistakes to a child is tantamount to abuse.
-This child begins to lose what sense of initiative and risk-taking that he/she has and thus becomes extremely anxious and risk-aversive, often not electing to attempt anything less he/she errs.
-They will always choose the path of the least resistance all through life!
+This child begins to lose what sense of initiative and risk-taking that they have and thus they become extremely anxious and risk-aversive, often not electing to attempt anything for fear of failure.
+They will always choose the path of the least resistance all through life.

 There are individuals who aspire to uncommon goals and unique careers.
 Many parents refuse to acknowledge this.
-Oftentimes, they consider their offspring's goals "unrealistic" and "lofty."
+Often, they consider their offspring's goals "unrealistic" and "lofty."
 They often attempt to gear their children into "more realistic" careers and aspirations, ones that are "workable" and "secure."
-Well, some individuals have goals and aspirations which are dramatically different and rare!
+Well, some individuals have goals and aspirations which are dramatically different and rare.
 They should be encouraged.
-Oftentimes these kids do settle for ordinary and safe careers, much to their regret.
+Often these kids do end up settling for ordinary and safe careers, much to their regret.
 They are grossly unhappy, yearning for what might have been.

-(7) Evaluating a Child's Intellectual Capacity upon Grade Point Average
+7. Evaluating a Child's Intellectual Capacity Based on Their GPA

 Many parents want their kids to be as physically and emotionally flawless as possible.
 They often view their children's physical and emotional differences as imperfections to be corrected and/or changed and may denigrate their children in order to make them shape up.
 However, this has the opposite effect and gives the child a permanently poor body and self-image.

 There are some parents who believe that their word is law and etched in stone, and that might equals right.
-It is these parents' contention that they own their offspring.
+These parents contend that they own their offspring.
 They do not view their kids as thinking, independent, autonomous individuals in their own right but instead as automatons and pieces of property that they can dictate and program at will.
-These parents' mantra is that their children are to obey and nothing else.
-They want kids who they can easily control and they are highly threatened by those who exhibit a more independent nature.
+For them, the mantra is that their children are to obey and nothing else.
+They want kids who they can easily control, and they are highly threatened by those who exhibit a more independent nature.